 Bring your designs to life

-The Motion Creative program takes you on a journey through motion design, editing and compositing as well as branding and concept development.
+The Motion Creative program takes you on a journey through motion design, editing as well as branding and concept development.
 This learning experience fuses elements of classical animation, drawing, and design with 2D and 3D graphics for video, film, internet, and mobile solutions.

 The program is full-time, 40 hours/week.
 The program is performed in English.
 At Hyper Island, we strive to create learning experiences that resemble the real world workplaces.
 You will learn while working with real clients, coached by industry professionals and sharing knowledge within the class, as well as learning on your own.

-Knowledge and experience in the following areas: Animation, Photography, Video, Tv & Film Production and editing, gained from either previous studies in High School, higher education, or through previous practical experience.
+Knowledge and experience in any of the following areas: Visual Arts, Animation, Photography, Video, Tv & Film Production and editing, gained from either previous studies in High School, higher education, or through previous practical experience.
 The program requirements are also a successfully completed upper secondary (high school) education and proficiency in English (the entry requirement for studies at the higher vocational lever is the Swedish upper secondary course English 6/English B or international equivalent.
 Applicants do not need to submit IELTS, TOEFL or equivalent test.

 Our methodology focuses on the why as much as the how and the what, and on team collaboration instead of individual effort, in order to challenge participants to grow personally and professionally.
 We introduce new ways of thinking and learning for participants to develop themselves into lifelong learners.